salimfadhley/mind_of_steele/scripts/109/mind_of_steele_109.md

 And if it works, just imagine how it could change everybody's lives.
 Imagine a world without the pollution and corruption of fossil fuels.

-And imagine they do: They paint a rich and vivid picture of the era's consumer technology of the era transformed by limitless free power.
+And imagine they do: They paint a rich and vivid picture devices tranformed by limitless power.

 -- Steorn Xbox controller, phone clip
    Caption: "A vision of the future?"

-This is tantilizingly useful technology, apparently just around the corner... but not yet because our inventors still need to perfect it.

 This technology apparently works in the lab, but isn't yet ready for the consumer.
 They just need a little more funding.
 Just a few more months and it will be ready.
-"We will have somthing truly wonderful", they promise.
+"We will have something truly wonderful," they assure us.

 -- Steorn promise clip
    Caption: "The promise of free energy"

 But not everyone is impressed by the possibility of unlimited free energy.

 Scientists, of course, remain skeptical.
-They insist on things like ‘independent verification’ and a ‘plausible mechanism’—but our inventor is too to close to need to bother with these.
+They insist on things like ‘independent verification’ and a ‘plausible mechanism’—but our inventor already knows his invention works.
+Why waste time with these formalities?

-They claim that it can't possibly be real.
-It is against their 'laws', but perhaps their laws are wrong, and who are they to define the laws?
+The scientists who claim it can't possibly be real... they say it's against their 'laws', but perhaps their laws are wrong, and who are they to define the laws?
 Perhaps their laws don't matter in this new era of infinite free energy?

--- Steorn complaining scientists
+-- Steorn complaining scientist
    Caption: "Defying known science"

 Our inventor should be celebrated as a hero; Instead, dark forces conspire against him.
 Big Oil wants to bury him along with his discovery.
 The government wants to steal it.
-The academic world refuses to acknowledge it because they’re afraid of what it means for their obsolete dogma.
+The academic world refuses to acknowledge it because they’re afraid to rip up their obsolete textbooks.

 That's why this researcher cannot trust anybody; His secret is too valuable.
 That means the world's universities will have to wait until this technology is perfected before they get to see it.